kyma-project/community/concepts/observability-strategy/configurable-monitoring/05-monitoring-concept.md

 **Based on polling via hard scrape config or annotations**

-Kubernetes infrastructure will be polled as part of the scrape agent configuration.
+Kubernetes infrastructure will be polled as part of the configuration for the DaemonSet based collector.
 If possible, potential replacements coming with the otel-collector will be used (like for scraping node metrics).
 Kyma components will be scraped via annotations like any other custom workload.

 ### Configurability